-List of Suboxone Detox in Hawaii
+List of Rehab for Suboxone in Hawaii

-Below is a list of the different buprenorphine & Suboxone rehab centers in Hawaii.
+Below is a list of the different buprenorphine and Suboxone detox centers in Hawaii.
 Each listing provides information on the types of services provided and the payment options available.
 You can also find accreditations and certifications to help you determine if the rehab center is trusted and has the expertise you are looking for.
 The list can be incomplete so please do not hesitate to contact a treatment specialist at 1-800-304-2219.

 Buprenorphine is an opioid drug primarily developed to help people detox from other commonly abused opioids.
 It is the primary active compound in several medications, including Suboxone and Subutex.
 It produces less euphoria and has a longer duration of action than most other opioids, making it a candidate to help ease people off dangerous and less regulated opioids like heroin.

 Buprenorphine exists in many forms but is commonly seen as a tablet or sublingual film.
 As a tablet, it may appear hexagonal and orange or oblong and white.
 As a film, it may appear translucent and rectangular.
 Buprenorphine may also be found as a lozenge dissolved under the tongue or a patch worn on the skin.

 Buprenorphine can be found in detectable levels in the urine for up to six days after cessation of use.
 In cases where the drug isn’t used regularly or in high doses, this may take as few as three days.